DogPope/FYP-Development/README.md

 Also, pyenv.cfg needs to be edited with the correct path.
 Use the change_directory.sh script to do this between machines.

 ## To-Do List
+- [ ] Push/Pull whatever changes you have on desktop, they're effectively useless until Easter.
+Meaning I should be using the USB?
+I'm getting confused?
 - [ ] Add correct Github Link to Document, it is currently the old one.
 - [ ] Apply Graph algorithms to 3d array, plot, etc.
 - [ ] Design GUI for displaying data.